 We pledge to use the most sustainable fibers we can lay our hands on.
 All our cotton and linen will be organic by 2020.
 And our core merinos will get an ethical makeover: We'll use wool from sheep that are responsibly raised—on land that is

-sustainably managed.
-We're determined to wean ourselves off rayon—Tencel®has much better chemistry.
+managed with deep concern for the environment.
+We're determined to wean ourselves off rayon—Tencel™has much better chemistry.
 And we're taking a new look at polyester.
 If it's recycled, we're in.

 At most dyehouses, hazardous chemicals go into your clothes—and out with the wastewater for treatment.

 What if we didn't use toxins in the first place?
 Since 2009, we've been working with bluesign®technologies to shift our global dyehouses toward responsible chemical, water and energy usage.
 We're making progress: By 2020, roughly 30% of our product will be bluesign®certified.
 But frankly that's not good enough.
 We're going to reach out to other brands and work together to create demand for responsible dyes.
 It's our bid for collaboration as the new industry norm.

 By 2050, the global economy is projected to consume three planets' worth of resources annually.
 To change that trajectory,